debarshichoudhury25/marl-cooperation-statistical-mechanics-python/README.md

 critical `p`, agents converge to full defection (individually rational); above it, they converge to full cooperation.
-This is a direct computational analogue of the punishment thresholds studied in the Ising-DM cooperation/defection framework — now realized as an emergent property of learning dynamics rather than imposed by a Hamiltonian.
+This is a direct computational analogue of the punishment thresholds studied in the Ising-DM cooperation/defection framework which is now realized as an emergent property of learning dynamics rather than imposed by a Hamiltonian.